the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 ### AlgoGfx.h/cpp
 Implements the QGraphicsObjects/Widgets needed to display solutions visually.
-It also contains the declaration of the CRTP-Snapin I use for animating the movement of QGraphicsObjects.
+It also contains the declaration of the CRTP-mix-in I wrote for animating the movement of QGraphicsObjects.

 You may want to change stuff there, make it look nicer, whatever - I'd be glad in appreciation.
 But for mathematical purposes it doesn't matter, it's the boilerplate I made so we can *look* at how